🔐 Secure Password Handling in Go with PassForge: Modern & Legacy Support

 Imagine this:

-, but you can’t force everyone to reset their password on day one.
+Your database has thousands of users with passwords stored using legacy descrypt.
+You want new users to use bcrypt, but you can’t force everyone to reset their password on day one.

 ✅ Enter DelegateEncoder